tylrob/vue-leaderboard/README.md

 An exploratory app for using Vue and Axios to pull data from Express and render it.

-To start the app, run node server.js and navigate to 127.0.0.1:8080/leaderboard.html
+To start the app:
+1. Run `npm install`
+2. Run `node server.js`
+3. Navigate to 127.0.0.1:8080/leaderboard.html

 TODO:
 1. Render a list of athletes, ranked in an order provided by the server.